Google's Porat emphasizes cost control in first comments to investors

-SAN FRANCISCO In her much-awaited first remarks to investors on Thursday, Google Inc finance chief Ruth Porat stressed keeping expenses under control, which helped send the company's stock to record highs in after-hours trading.
+SAN FRANCISCO, July 16 In her much-awaited first remarks to investors on Thursday, Google Inc finance chief Ruth Porat stressed keeping expenses under control, which helped send the company's stock to record highs in after-hours trading.

 Porat joined Google in May after serving as Morgan Stanley's chief financial officer for five years.
 Analysts and investors hoped she would help rein in costs from non-profitable projects such as those from the Google X lab, which has experimented with Google Glass and the self-driving car.